 Buranelli is a name of two types of cookies that come, as you might have guessed, from Burano island, located a short boat ride away from Venice.
 In fact, it’s not even two types of cookies, but rather one cookie that comes in two different shapes.

 The round one with a hole in the middle is called bussolà, buso being the Venetian word for hole.
 The other cookie is S-shaped and called essi.
 Both are bright yellow in color and go well with coffee or dessert wine after dinner.
-You can easily find buranelli in a local pasticceria (bakery).
+You can easily find buranelli in any local pasticceria (bakery).

 Drinks

-1. Aperol Spritz and Select Spritz
+Aperol Spritz

 Today, Aperol spritz is made with 3 parts of Prosecco, two parts Aperol, and one splash of soda water.
 Not only the tradition of mixing water, wine, and bitter comes from Veneto, but Aperol itself too.
 It was invented in Padua, a province of Veneto region.